norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- Save and wait for the new Service to spin up.

 {{< box info >}}
-**Service Cleanup**:  <s>if</s> when things go wrong with  your service, you may have to either delete it and start over or it may decide to delete itself after too  m
+**Service Cleanup**:  <s>if</s> when things go wrong with  your service, you may have to either delete it and start over or it may decide to delete itself after several failed deployments.
+Be sure to completely remove all artifacts once the service is gone, by deleting the corresponding stack for the service in CloudFormation.
+Lingering artifacts (especially if you use the same sensible service name again when you retry) can cause all kinds of strange and sad behai
 {{< /box >}}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk5ODI2MDI0LDUzNDkzOTU3NywtMTc0ND
+eyJoaXN0b3J5IjpbMTI3OTUwMDU3OCw1MzQ5Mzk1NzcsLTE3ND
-Y4NTg5NSw4MTkwNTE4MDksMTYwNTEzNTMwMywyMzgyMzYyMjEs
+Q2ODU4OTUsODE5MDUxODA5LDE2MDUxMzUzMDMsMjM4MjM2MjIx
-NDE2ODgyOTExLC04Njk3ODQ2MywxMjk0NTQxMiwtMTAwMjY4NT
+LDQxNjg4MjkxMSwtODY5Nzg0NjMsMTI5NDU0MTIsLTEwMDI2OD
-I0MSwtMjYwMTUyMjkwLC0xNjQzNjI2MjU1LDEyOTMyNjYxMzMs
+UyNDEsLTI2MDE1MjI5MCwtMTY0MzYyNjI1NSwxMjkzMjY2MTMz
-LTE4MTk1MDQ5MzUsLTQ2MDQzOTk3MSwtMzA4NjI5ODI4LC0xNj
+LC0xODE5NTA0OTM1LC00NjA0Mzk5NzEsLTMwODYyOTgyOCwtMT
-I3NTgxNjYsNjE1ODg5NjcwLC0zNjUzODU4MjcsLTE2NTI3OTY2
+YyNzU4MTY2LDYxNTg4OTY3MCwtMzY1Mzg1ODI3LC0xNjUyNzk2
-ODddfQ==
+Njg3XX0=
 -->